huridocs/uwazi-documentation/admin-docs/how-to-edit-properties-on-multiple-entities.md

-# How to Edit Properties on Multiple Entities
+# How to edit properties on multiple entities

 Step 1: Click on all the documents that you want to edit.